CodewaveDevelopment/cwd-fuel/README.md

 ### Begin your installation

-Here, we shall provide a step-by-step guide on installing cdn-fuel to your server and making it work with other scripts you may already have installed.
+Here, we shall provide a step-by-step guide on installing cwd-fuel to your server and making it work with other scripts you may already have installed.

 ### Step 1:

-First, we will start by renaming the resource "cdn-fuel-main" to just "cdn-fuel". <br> <br> Next, we will drag the "cdn-fuel" resource into your desired folder in your servers resources directory.
+First, we will start by renaming the resource "cwd-fuel-main" to just "cwd-fuel". <br> <br> Next, we will drag the "cwd-fuel" resource into your desired folder in your servers resources directory.

 ![Step 1](https://i.imgur.com/8kg0LWe.gif)

 ### Step 2:

-Next, we're going to drag the sounds from the *cdn-fuel/assets/sounds* folder in cdn-fuel, into your interact-sounds folder located at *resources/[standalone]/interact-sound/client/html/sounds*
+Next, we're going to drag the sounds from the *cwd-fuel/assets/sounds* folder in cwd-fuel, into your interact-sounds folder located at *resources/[standalone]/interact-sound/client/html/sounds*

 ![explorer_8jBjdkgaeQ](https://user-images.githubusercontent.com/95599217/209605265-c8f67612-b8df-4c38-bf23-0c355cfa6c8e.gif)

 ### Step 3:

-Next, we're going to open our entire resources folder in whichever IDE you use, (we will be using Visual Studio Code for this example) and replace all of your current exports titled "LegacyFuel", "ps-fuel" or "lj-fuel", with "cdn-fuel".
-Then you want to ensure cdn-fuel in your server's config file.
+Next, we're going to open our entire resources folder in whichever IDE you use, (we will be using Visual Studio Code for this example) and replace all of your current exports titled "LegacyFuel", "ps-fuel" or "lj-fuel", with "cwd-fuel".
+Then you want to ensure cwd-fuel in your server's config file.
 <br> <br>
 ![step 3](https://i.imgur.com/VZnQpcS.gif)